-146. When TFRL defines "motor vehicle liability insurance policy" in T.C.A. § 55-12-122(d), which policy is certified under guarantee of T.C.A. § 55-12-120, and protected from termination under T.C.A. § 55-12-120, it excludes ordinary owner's and operator's policies which, if registrants possess, they are exempted from revocation.
+143. When TFRL defines "motor vehicle liability insurance policy" in T.C.A. § 55-12-122(d), which policy is certified under guarantee of T.C.A. § 55-12-120, and protected from termination under T.C.A. § 55-12-120, it excludes ordinary owner's and operator's policies which, if registrants possess, they are exempted from revocation.

-147. Such ordinary owner's and operator's policies in insurance companies books of business, when matched against VIN lists, discerns thusly the noncustomer of the insurance industry, that person such as relator, whose RAV4 policy expired.
-DOR's legal threat against state of Tennessee on relation in planning to revoke the RAV4 assumes that ordinary non-certified policies are certified policies that it is authorized to surveil.
-Because it surveils non-certified policies, it creates a list of noncustomers.
-These noncustomers become the target of its EIVS automated revocation letter program.
-No authority exists for respondent to use data it has lawfully obtained to create an insurance noncustomer list.

-- 148. DOR has no authority to create the noncustomer list.
-The noncustomer list is off limits. - 149.
-Respondent is threatening relator and all Tennesseans as if they are supposed to have certified policies, and have failed to keep up payments.
+- 144. Such ordinary owner's and operator's policies in insurance companies' books of business, when matched against VIN lists, discerns thusly the noncustomer of the insurance industry, that person such as relator, whose two policies he allowed to expire.
+Because DOR surveils non-certified policies, it creates a list of noncustomers.
+These noncustomers become the target of its EIVS automated revocation letter program. - 145.
+DOR cites no authority to use data it has lawfully obtained to create an insurance noncustomer list, such people outside its authority. - 146.
+Respondents are threatening relator and all Tennesseans as if they are supposed to have certified policies, and have failed to keep up payments.
 Non-certified policies are not to be monitored under 55-12-201 et seq.
 Only certified policies, and any suspendee who allows a certified policy to lapse, in violation of the conditions of licensure, is liable to get the four-notice revocation sequence from EIVS.
 T.C.A. § 55-12-210.
-He's "eligible." - 150.
+He's "eligible." - 147.
 As shown above, DOSHS' financial responsibility division is tasked with administering TFRL, which involves suspending, revoking, canceling and restoring driving privileges while maintaining all driver records.
 DOSHS has authority of FR and suspensions.